Sprint's revenue beats estimates as price cuts draw subscribers

 Since taking on the top post at Sprint six months ago, Claure has been focusing on improving subscriber metrics through offers such as cutting bills in half to switch from other carriers, doubling its data capacity and improving network quality.
 The company has also been reducing costs, trimming staff and revamping its management.

-The company's net operating revenue fell 1.8 percent to $8.97 billion, but beat analysts' average estimate of $8.68 billion, according to Thomson Reuters I/B/E/S.
+The company's net operating revenue fell 1.8 percent to $8.97 billion (6 billion pounds), but beat analysts' average estimate of $8.68 billion, according to Thomson Reuters I/B/E/S.

 Sprint's net loss more than doubled to $2.38 billion, or 60 cents per share, from $1.04 billion, or 26 cents per share, a year earlier.